 A mechanism for encoding these different types of distinct peptide grouping in the mzIdentML 1.2.0 specifications has been defined, using CV terms as described in Figure 1.
 Three CV terms have currently been added to the PSI-MS CV: “group PSMs by sequence” (MS:1002496), “group PSMs by sequence with modifications” (MS:1002497) and “group PSMs by sequence with modifications and charge” (MS:1002498).

 The following additional features have also been added to mzIdentML 1.2.0 to support peptide-level scores (Figure 1).
-First, an additional CV term “peptide-level scoring” (MS:1002490) MUST be included (when this process is being reported) in <SpectrumIdentificationProtocol>, as shown in Figure 1a and Table 1.
+First, an additional CV term “peptide-level scoring” (MS:1002490) MUST be included (when this process is being reported) in <SpectrumIdentificationProtocol>, as shown in Figure 1A and Table 1.
 In addition, the <SpectrumIdentificationProtocol> contains a <Threshold> element, used in previous versions, for representing the threshold applied at the PSM level.
 In mzIdentML 1.2, the element can now be used to demonstrate the threshold applied at the PSM and/or peptide-level, through the use of appropriate CV terms.

 Additionally, a mechanism is needed for capturing how different PSMs are grouped into a single entity.
 This is achieved by adding a CV term to every PSM in the file “peptide group ID” (MS:1002520), whereby the associated value is a unique identifier shared between all PSMs in the same peptide group.
-In the example in Figure 1d, the unique identifier used is the peptide sequence itself (since when grouping by sequence irrespective of modification status this value must be unique), although this could be an arbitrary value such as an integer code.
+In the example in Figure 1D, the unique identifier used is the peptide sequence itself (since when grouping by sequence irrespective of modification status this value must be unique), although this could be an arbitrary value such as an integer code.

 The mzIdentML file must be able to record scores or statistical values at the peptide level.
-This is achieved via adding CV terms with identical values to all PSMs within the same peptide-group, with an indication that it is a peptide-level value, via the convention of the prefix “peptide:” in the CV term name (Figure 1e).
+This is achieved via adding CV terms with identical values to all PSMs within the same peptide-group, with an indication that it is a peptide-level value, via the convention of the prefix “peptide:” in the CV term name (Figure 1E).
 Finally, a mechanism has been added for recording peptides both above and below the threshold, to allow complete statistical re-evaluation by downstream software.
 PSM-level threshold is covered via the passThreshold attribute on the <SpectrumIdentificationItem> element.
-To enable additional thresholding at the peptide-level, a new CV term is required for all PSMs (“peptide passes threshold”, MS:1002500) as shown in Figure 1f.
+To enable additional thresholding at the peptide-level, a new CV term is required for all PSMs (“peptide passes threshold”, MS:1002500) as shown in Figure 1F.